Our motto is My School. My Choice. My Future.

 hold a minimum of two advisory council meetings a year

 prepare for Board of Nursing review every 2 years (on non-review years, you must file paperwork sent by the Board)

 schedule and supervise students for clinicals (40 hours) at a local nursing home

 supervise part-time instructors for skills labs and clinicals

 Why you will want to work here with us:

-- We pay based on your years of experience and qualifications; this is in accordance with the Albemarle County Schools teacher pay scale.
+We pay based on your years of experience, education, and qualifications; this is in accordance with the Albemarle County Schools teacher pay scale.

-- We offer the same great benefit package that Albemarle County does.
+We offer the same great benefits package that Albemarle County does.

-- If you are a retired Dental Assisting instructor with a current VDOE license, you may be qualified as an instructor in a “critical shortage” area.
+If you are a retired Nursing Aide instructor with a current VDOE license, you may be qualified as an instructor in a “critical shortage” area.